Newchair2644/dotfiles/README.md

 ## Setup
 ***WARNING!!!!!***
-**Remove the `--unsupported-gpu` option from `home/.profile.symlink` if possible!!!!
-This is for NVidia GPU support on sway but may cause issues.**
+**Remove the `--unsupported-gpu` option from `home/.profile.symlink` if possible!!!!** This is for NVidia GPU support on sway but *may* cause issues.
-*Make sure to backup configs before proceeding!*
 1. Clone this repository into ~/.dotfiles
 2. Run the installer script.
-It will create needed directories, symlink configs, and download all packages automagically.
+It will back up existing configs, create needed directories, install packages, and symlink configs.
 Make sure to review packages in `pkg-list.txt` beforehand.
 It will **not** do partitioning or user management, nor will it copy configs in `./system`.
 Those tasks are best done manually.
    **The script requres root access with `sudo`**.
 To use `opendoas` instead, symlink `doas` to `sudo` (you probably want this anyway).
+Also make sure to be in the `wheel` group beforehand.
 3. 💰💲💸 Profit!

 ## Gallery